Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 code necessary for the sake of maximising the actual purpose of this documentation: illustrate how to integrate `monguito` on a NodeJS-based enterprise application.

-Moreover, you would probably not write a `deserialise` or `deserialiseAll` functions to enable the transformation of JSON request bodies into domain objects when dealing with `POST` requests.
-Instead, you would rather use a [NestJS pipe](https://docs.nestjs.com/pipes#pipes) to do so, thus properly implementing the Single Responsibility principle.
-Once again, I wanted to share the simplest possible working example at the expense of not conveying to the recommended practices in NestJS application construction.
+The functions `deserialise` and `deserialiseAll` deserialise books in JSON format into actual instances of type `Book` or any of its subtypes.
+I am not showing its code as it does not bring too much value here.
+Moreover, you would probably not write them; instead, you would rather use a [NestJS pipe](https://docs.nestjs.com/pipes#pipes) to perform book deserialisation, thus properly implementing the Single Responsibility principle.
+I wanted to share the simplest possible working example at the expense of not conveying to the recommended practices in NestJS application construction.
 That being said, I would highly recommend you to read [this section](https://docs.nestjs.com/pipes#class-validator) on how to use `class-validator` and `class-transformer` for the validation and deserialisation of JSON request bodies in the development of complex enterprise applications.

 ## Book Manager Module

 NestJS implements the Dependency Inversion principle; developers specify their component dependencies and NestJS uses its built-in dependency injector to inject those dependencies during component instantiation.

-So, how do we specify the dependencies of the components that compose the book manager sample application?
-There are two easy steps that we need to take: The first step consists of writing some decorators in the `MongooseBookRepository` and `BookController` classes, as I already did in the code definition for both.
-The former class specifies that its instances are `Injectable` to other components.
-It also specifies that to instantiate a book repository, NestJS needs to inject a Mongoose connection.
-This is done with the `InjectConnection` decorator related to the `connection` constructor input parameter.
+Book manager application component injection is defined at `AppModule`.
+First, it describes a Mongoose connection to a MongoDB replica set instance as a dynamic module `import` that is to be injected to an instance of `MongooseBookRepository`, as showed earlier at that class' constructor.
+Moreover, `MongooseBookRepository` is a `provider` to be injected to the `BookController`.
+The custom token specified both at the controller `bookRepository` constructor parameter and the `provider` (i.e., `BOOK_REPOSITORY`) must match.
+Finally, `AppModule` determines `BookController` as the sole controller of the application.

-On another hand, the definition of `BookController` specifies that, during instantiation, the controller consumes an instance of a book `Repository` defined by the `BOOK_REPOSITORY` custom token.
-The definition of this custom token is part of the second step: writing the last required class `AppModule`.
-The definition of this class is as follows:
+Here is the definition of `AppModule`:

 ```typescript
 @Module({